dannystewart/volumeHUD/README.md

 ## How to Use It

+### Installation

-You can build it from the repo, download it from the [Releases](https://github.com/dannystewart/volumeHUD/releases) page, or, best of all, install it via Homebrew:
+You can get it from the repo, but I **strongly recommend** installing via Homebrew:

 ```bash
 brew install dannystewart/apps/volumehud
 ```

-Place it in your Applications folder (or wherever) and run it.
-From that point forward, you'll actually know what your volume is when you change it.
+The app has no updater, but Homebrew keeps you updated.
+It's my first Swift app, so there will be bug fixes!

+### Interface

-I can't stand gratuitous menu bar icons and have no desire to inflict more of them on you (or me), so there is no UI.
-To quit, simply launch the app a second time, like how many apps show settings when they don't have an icon.
+I have no desire to inflict gratuitous menu bar icons on you (or me), so there is no UI.
+To quit, just launch the app a second time, like how some apps show their settings when they don't have an icon.

-To run it on startup, you can add it to **System Settings** > **General** > **Login Items & Extensions** > **Open at Login**.
+To run on startup, you can add it to **System Settings** > **General** > **Login Items & Extensions** > **Open at Login**.

-## Permissions
+### Permissions

 The app will ask for two permissions, both of which are **completely optional:**

-- **Accessibility:** The app works by detecting volume changes, so the HUD won't be shown when you press volume down when at 0% or volume up when at 100% because the volume doesn't change.
-Input monitoring watches for volume key presses to work around that.
-You can leave it off with no impact on anything else.
+- **Accessibility:** The app works by detecting volume changes, so the HUD doesn't appear when you press volume down at 0% or volume up at 100% because the volume doesn't change.
+Input monitoring works around that by watching for key presses.
+That's the only thing you'll lose if you leave it off.
 - **Notifications:** A single notification is displayed on first run to say the app has started and explain how to quit.
 After that, it's not shown again.
 There is also a notification when you quit, because otherwise it may not be clear that you actually did.
-You're free to leave notifications off if you don't find them helpful.
+You're free to leave them off if you don't find them helpful.

 ## License